jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 By example, a UTC time value of 1602828000000 and a Time Zone of India Time (i.e. Asia/Kolkata) goes through these steps:

- - Convert UTC Time 1602828000000 to GMT Wall-Clock time "Friday October 16 6:00 AM"
+ - Start with UTC Time 1602828000000
  - Lookup the offset for Asia/Kolkata for that time of year, resulting in  +05:30
+ - Applies the offset hours/minutes, resulting in a 'local' millisecond time
- - Add the offset hours/minutes, and format the result "October 16, 2020 11:30 AM"
+ - Format the result using calendar/clock fields, resulting in "October 16, 2020 11:30 AM"

 The same display time steps for San Francisco